The Zimmer Program for partially hyperbolic actions: Partial homogeneity implies homogeneity

 \begin{corollary} $S(x) = \set{e}$ for all $x \in X$. \end{corollary}

 \begin{proof} If $S(x) \not= \set{e}$ for some point, it is nontrivial at every point by Lemma \ref{lem:dimS-const}.
 Since $a_0^{\pm 1}$-recurrence and dense $\R^k$-orbit are both residual properties, we may find some $x_1$ such that $x_1$ has a dense $\R^k$-orbit and for which $\Lie(S(x_1))$ contains an element of an Oseledets space by Lemma \ref{lem:S-contains-oseledets}.
 But since $a_*S(x_1) = S(a\cdot x_1)$ and Oseledets spaces are invariant under $a_*$, it follows that $\Lie(S(x))$ contains that element for all $x$.
-This contradicts \ref{ta4}, since locally bi-Lipschitz implies locally free. \end{proof}
+This contradicts \ref{ta4}, the locally free property. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:pairwise-to-homo}] We have just shown that $S(x) = \set{e}$, $\Stab_G(x)$ is discrete.
-The group $\hat{G}$ is Lie by Corollary \ref{cor:hatG-Lie} and contains the $\R^k \times M$-action as a subgroup.
+The group $\hat{G}$ is Lie by Corollary \ref{cor:hatG-Lie} and contains the $\R^k \times K$-action as a subgroup.
 The result follows. \end{proof}